 For example, companies may find that increasing diversity within the board of directors can help to stabilize claims that the company may be biased or no longer in touch with their customers or the community.
 This could help to address the company’s lack of ability to grow into the future.
 Diversity in the boardroom can change the decision-making and culture of the entire company.

-Appointing new and more competent board members can also help companies to better achieve their goals.
-This process is not one without skill – those who lack that skill and are left to try to learn it put the company at risk.
+Appointing new and more competent board members can help companies achieve their goals better.
+This process requires skill—those who lack that skill and are left to try to learn it put the company at risk.
 There may be a need for a change of leadership.

-Good corporate governance also happens when better risk management strategies are put into place.
+Good corporate governance also occurs when better risk management strategies are implemented.
 Organizations may find that reassessing risk tolerance can lead to better outcomes.
-Because corporate governance deals directly with decision-making and company operations, it is very important for all to be on the same page when it comes to risk tolerance.
+Because corporate governance deals directly with decision-making and company operations, it is very important for all to be on the same page regarding risk tolerance.

-The board of directors is responsible for putting good corporate governance in place, but it is also necessary to have a way to police them within that realm.
-That often means completing effective corporate governance audits while also working to ensure the board of directors is a solid representation of the company.
+The board of directors is responsible for establishing good corporate governance, but it is also necessary to have a way to police it within that realm.
+That often means completing effective corporate governance audits while also working to ensure the board is a solid representation of the company.

-The importance of corporate governance is hard to overestimate because it impacts every facet of the way a company operates.
-Yet, at any time, changes can be made to improve its reach and achieve better outcomes.
+The importance of corporate governance is hard to overestimate because it impacts every facet of a company’s operation.
+Yet, changes can be made anytime to improve its reach and achieve better outcomes.

 Related Resources